nais/euthanaisa/README.md

 Euthanaisa is a Kubernetes utility that loops through all resources in the cluster looking for the annotation `euthanaisa.nais.io/kill-after: <timestamp>`.

-If it finds this annotation, and the timestamp is valid and before `time.Now()`, it deletes the resource.
+If it finds this annotation, and the timestamp is valid and earlier than `time.Now()`, it deletes the resource.

 If the resource has an owner reference to a `nais.io/Application`, it will delete the owner resource instead.